trevor-crypto/substrate-api-client/tutorials/README.md

 let res_vec = Vec::from_hex(res_str).unwrap();
 ```

-Naturally, the `utils` module does not have a `hexstr_to_kitty` function, instead we can transform it into a byte vector.
+Naturally, the `utils` pallet does not have a `hexstr_to_kitty` function, instead we can transform it into a byte vector.
 Now we must decode this vector into a `Kitty`, but neither Rust nor substrate does know the structure of our `Kitty`.
 But luckily, the metadata does!
 In the metadata we find that our `Kitty` looks as follows: `Kitty<T::Hash, T::Balance>`.
 Hence, we can define the structure on the client side and tell rust what to decode into. `T::Hash` is again a substrate type alias for a 32 byte array aka `[u8; 32]`.

 ```rust
 #[derive(Encode, Decode, Debug)]